 1. How many students participate in the Baylor in Washington Semester Program each semester?

-Each semester, between 12 and 18 students will have the opportunity to participate in the the Program.
+Each semester, up to 16 students will have the opportunity to participate in the the Program.
 This is a competitive program, so students are encouraged to submit their applications early.

 2. What does a typical week look like in the Semester Program?

-Though each week is likely to vary, this schedule provides a general idea for a typical week in the Baylor in Washington Semester Program:
+Although each week may vary slightly, this schedule provides a general idea for a typical week in the Baylor in Washington Semester Program: